-- oversee the adequacy, overall reliability and security of the information system as well as of the business continuity plan; - oversee compliance with the regulations applicable to Intesa Sanpaolo as the Parent Company of a banking group issuing shares listed on regulated markets.
+- oversee the adequacy, overall reliability and security of the information system as well as of the business continuity plan; - oversee compliance with the regulations applicable to Intesa Sanpaolo as the Parent Company of a banking group issuing shares listed on regulated markets; - be involved, for the relevant profiles, in the review of the Consolidated Non-financial Statement prepared by the Company pursuant to Italian Legislative Decree No. 254 of 30 December 2016 and, within the scope of the performance of the duties assigned to it, oversee the compliance with the provisions established in the aforementioned Decree and report in the annual report to the Shareholders' Meeting, promptly submitting to Consob the investigations relating to breaches of such provisions, if any.

 The Committee has independent initiative and control powers and, with the support of the corporate control functions, may proceed at any time, even through a specially appointed member, to carry out inspections and controls, also with reference to the companies that are part of the Group.
-The Committee, for the purposes of performing its duties, shall have unrestricted access to all the Bank's company functions and may also make use of external consultants.
+The Committee, for the purposes of performing its duties, shall have unrestricted access to all the Bank's corporate functions and may also make use of external consultants.